davidhy8/parallel-phylogenetics/README.md

 1. Parameter estimates obtained from MCMC ran in parallel vs MCMC ran sequentially,
 2. Distance metrics obtained from the comparison of sequential vs “true” MCC trees, and parallel vs “true” MCC trees in the analyses involving simulated data, and
 3. Distance metrics obtained from the comparison of sequential vs parallel MCC trees in all analyses.

 The two tailed student’s t-test was also performed to compare the parameters from MCMC with “true” values in the analyses involving simulated data.

 All boxplots and violin plots shown in the figures were prepared in R with the package “ggplot2” and modified using Inkscape.
+R scripts used to perform the U-test, t-test and create the violin plots are included.